artambdev/facts-from-the-past/README.md

 ### Testing User Stories
 Below is a list of user stories and the process by which they are fulfilled:

-### User: Visitor
-- 1. As a visitor, I want an explanation on what the website is about
-- 2. As a visitor, I want to be able to easily navigate between pages
-- 3. As a visitor, I want to be presented questions in an appealing way
-- 4. As a visitor, I want to be congratulated for correct answers
-- 5. As a visitor, I want to see how I'm doing on the quiz so far
-- 6. As a visitor, I want answering questions to be easy and intuitive
-- 7. As a visitor, I want feedback on whether my answers are correct or not
-- 8. As a visitor, I want to easily play the quiz again to get a better score
-- 9. As a visitor, I want to have a different experience when repeating the quiz

-### User: Site Owner
-- 10. As the site owner, I want the site's brand to stand out and be memorable
-- 11. As the site owner, I want people to understand the purpose of the site and quiz
-- 12. As the site owner, I want to encourage visitors to play the quiz multiple times
-- 13. As the site owner, I want visitors to be encouraged to continue even if they fail
-- 14. As the site owner, I want to tell people who created the website

 1. As a visitor, I want an explanation on what the website is about